jakeramaer/single-shot-human-reconstruction-2022/README.md

     - A normal vector extracted from either the front or the back inferred clothed-body normal map, depending on visibility.

 Using this architecture, we can begin building an [octree](https://iq.opengenus.org/octree/) by querying different points, which can then be converted to a mesh via marching cubes.

 ## Results
-Here I will provide a few talking points from my results using ICON.
+Here I will provide a few highlights from my results using ICON.

 <p align="center">
     <img src="resources/videos/results.gif" width="800" />